 - Elimination of parasites in these environments and education on how to avoid infections can be effective ways to reduce epilepsy worldwide, for example those cases due to neurocysticercosis.

 Social and economic impacts

-Epilepsy accounts for 0.5% of the global burden of disease, a time-based measure that combines years of life lost due to premature mortality and time lived in states of less than full health.
-Epilepsy has significant economic implications in terms of health-care needs, premature death and lost work productivity.
-An Indian study calculated that the total cost per epilepsy case was US$ 344 per year (or 88% of the average income per capita).
-The total cost for an estimated five million cases in India was equivalent to 0.5% of gross national product.
+Epilepsy accounts for 0.75%, of the global burden of disease, a time-based measure that combines years of life lost due to premature mortality and time lived in less than full health.
+In 2012, epilepsy was responsible for approximately 20.6 million disability-adjusted life years (DALYs) lost.
+Epilepsy has significant economic implications in terms of health-¬care needs, premature death and lost work productivity.

 Although the social effects vary from country to country, the discrimination and social stigma that surround epilepsy worldwide are often more difficult to overcome than the seizures themselves.
-People with epilepsy can be targets of prejudice.
-The stigma of the disorder can discourage people from seeking treatment for symptoms and becoming identified with the disorder.
+People living with epilepsy can be targets of prejudice.
+The stigma of the disorder can discourage people from seeking treatment for symptoms, so as to avoid becoming identified with the disorder.